-- splash.js_enabled allows to turn JavaScript support OFF: - splash.private_mode_enabled allows to turn Private Mode OFF (it is requird for some websites because Webkit doesn't have localStorage available in Private Mode); - splash.images_enabled allows to turn OFF downloading of images; - splash.plugins_enabled allows to enable plugins (in the default Docker image it enables Flash); - splash.resource_timeout allows to drop slow or hanging requests to related resources after a timeout - splash.indexeddb enabled allows to turn IndexedDB ON - splash.webgl enabled allows to turn WebGL OFF - splash.html5_media_enabled allows to turn on HTML5 media (e.g. playback of <video> tags). - splash.media_source_enabled allows to turn off Media Source Extension API support splash object is passed to main function as a first argument; via this object a script can control the browser.
+- splash.js_enabled allows to turn JavaScript support OFF - splash.private_mode_enabled allows to turn Private Mode OFF (it is required for some websites because Webkit doesn't have localStorage available in Private Mode); - splash.images_enabled allows to turn OFF downloading of images; - splash.plugins_enabled allows to enable plugins (in the default Docker image it enables Flash); - splash.resource_timeout allows to drop slow or hanging requests to related resources after a timeout - splash.indexeddb_enabled allows to turn IndexedDB ON - splash.webgl_enabled allows to turn WebGL OFF - splash.html5_media_enabled allows to turn on HTML5 media (e.g. playback of <video> tags). - splash.media_source_enabled allows to turn off Media Source Extension API support - splash.http2_enabled allows to turn HTTP2 support OFF splash object is passed to main function as a first argument; via this object a script can control the browser.
 Think of it as of an API to a single browser tab.